On the Robustness of type-II Seesaw Collider Searches: Summary and Conclusions

 \subsection{Acknowledgements}

 We thank Louie Corpe for helpful correspondence and Graeme Crawford for helpful discussions about \texttt{GroupMath}.
 C.E. is supported by the Institute for Particle Physics Phenomenology Associateship Scheme.
-M.M. and S.S. acknowledge support and hospitality from the University of Glasgow, UK, where this work was initiated.
-M.M. further acknowledges support from the IPPP DIVA programme.
+M.M. and S.S. gratefully acknowledge the support and hospitality of the University of Glasgow, UK, where this work was initiated.
+M.M. further acknowledges support from the IPPP DIVA Programme.
+M.M. and S.S. also acknowledge the use of the \textbf{SAMKHYA} High-Performance Computing Facility at the Institute of Physics (IOP), Bhubaneswar, as well as the two workstations provided by the Institute of Physics, Bhubaneswar through the \textbf{DAE APEX project}, which were extensively used for the numerical computations presented in this work.
 W.N. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2121 ``Quantum Universe" - 390833306.
 This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 491245950.